deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

 The metrics in the dict can be some of the existing:

 *   Strings from Deepchecks' `supported strings <#list-of-supported-strings>`__ for both vision and tabular.
+*   Deepchecks Metrics for vision.
+    Metrics implemented by Deepchecks as classes that iterates over the batches of data and aggregates the results.
+    You can import them from deepchecks.vision.metrics.
 *   `Ignite Metrics <https://pytorch.org/ignite/metrics.html#complete-list-of-metrics>`__ for vision.
     An Ignite Metric is a class with the methods: reset, compute, and update, that iterates over batches of data and aggregates the result.